 This DIY Easter Mini Garden is so sweet and easy to plant.
 A mini garden brings days of anticipation and wonder for kids 1-99 as the garden grass sprouts just in time for Easter.
 This is a great classroom project and brings cheer to a nursing home or sick room.

 Easter’s not so far away.
 For me, Easter brings thoughts of new life and hope…green shoots poking through the ground after a seemingly interminable winter of snow and ice.
 The anticipation of spring and new growth, welcome after a long winter.
 The empty tomb in the garden symbolizes hope.

-Build it together with your kids, grandchildren or other special children in your life.
+Build it together with your kids, grandchildren or other special kids in your life.
 Charlie and I planted a DIY Easter Mini Garden several years ago.
-First we went on a nature walk, hunted for just the right rock, stones and twigs before planting the garden.
+First we went on a meandering nature walk around the pond, hunting for just the right rock, stones and twigs before planting the garden.

-You’ll need about two weeks from planting ’til it’s ready.
-Plant the grass seed about about three weeks before Easter to enjoy it before and after Easter.
-When the grass is thick and lush, a few snips with scissors or kitchen shears keep it in nice shape.
+You’ll need about two weeks from planting the grass seed ’til it’s ready.
+Plant the seed about three weeks before Easter to enjoy it before and after Easter.
+When the grass is thick and lush, just a few snips with scissors or kitchen shears keeps it in nice shape for Easter.

 - large terra cotta pot saucer (12″ worked well) for base

 - small terra cotta pot (3 1/2″ worked well) for tomb

 - Grass seed (rye works well)

 - Rock (the size of the mouth of the “tomb”)